All Episodes

 I love Barry White.

-There's a uh picture, a funny picture here from a blog called the Say Anything blog, and it's from the from their June 10th issue of the Say Anything blog.
+There's a picture, a funny picture here from a blog called the Say Anything blog, and it's from their June 10th issue of the Say Anything blog.

-And I guess there's a there were somewhere they were asking people the question uh should Congress continue to fund National Public Radio.
+And I guess somewhere they were asking people a question, should Congress continue to fund National Public Radio?

 But this guy looks exactly like what you think liberals think Southerners look like.